-For further information about our Nottingham wills, trusts and probate solicitors, contact Scott McKittrick, Partner at Freeths, on 0845 274 6851 or submit a secure enquiry form.
+For further information about our Nottingham wills, trusts and probate solicitors, contact Scott McKittrick, Director at Freeths, on 0345 274 6851 or submit a secure enquiry form.

 “Actively promotes mediation and looks for settlements while never compromising the client’s position’.
 He acts in an impressive array of cases, including actions to set aside wills on grounds of undue influence, and complex Inheritance Act disputes.”(The Legal 500)

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.